Leave of Absence

 Step 3: Leave approval or denial

-Once The Hartford receives your paperwork, your claim will be processed.
+Once The Standard receives your paperwork, your claim will be processed.
 You will receive a letter in the mail indicating the approval or denial of your claim.
-Remember you can check the status of your claim 24/7 by logging into your Hartford account online.
+Remember you can check the status of your claim by calling into the Standard at 800-715-2308 or by checking the status of your claim online at standard.com/absence.

 Your Responsibilities While on Leave

-Communication: While on leave, you must keep The Hartford and your supervisor informed of any changes to your leave, such as needing additional time off work.
-In addition, The Hartford may send a communication by mail; please take note when receiving letters from The Hartford.
+Communication: While on leave, you must keep The Standard and your supervisor informed of any changes to your leave, such as needing additional time off work.
+In addition, The Standard may send a communication by mail; please take note when receiving letters from The Standard.

 Required Forms: It is your responsibility to follow up with your health provider in getting forms completed for your leave of absence or return to work.
-If there are extenuating circumstances, please contact The Hartford for assistance.
+If there are extenuating circumstances, please contact The Standard for assistance.

 City Pay: Continue to monitor your City paycheck to ensure accuracy and accrued leave balances.

 While on leave, you are eligible to use accrued time, such as sick leave or vacation, to continue receiving a paycheck.
 If you are enrolled for benefits, you must use enough accrued time to cover you payroll deductions (use the Paycheck Simulator tool in ESS).
 If you exhaust all accrued leave time before returning to work, you may be eligible to receive donations.
 For more information regarding donations, refer to the City's Donation of Leave (PDF) policy.
 When you are no longer receiving a pay check you are changed to Benefits only status.

 While on leave, your supervisor will enter your time in the time keeping system.
 Communicating with your supervisor is important during a leave of absence.
 Your health condition is private and you need only communicate to your supervisor the need for a leave of absence, the duration and a projected return to work date.
-Contact The Hartford who will approve or deny your leave of absence period and send non-health related notifications to your supervisor regarding updates to your leave, such as initiated, approved, or return to work date.
+Contact The Standard who will approve or deny your leave of absence period and send non-health related notifications to your supervisor regarding updates to your leave, such as initiated, approved, or return to work date.

 Leave Accruals & Holiday Pay